joeax/LearnAI-DesigningandArchitectingIntelligentAgents/05-cognitive_services/1_session.md

 In addition, we wanted to provide a list of samples that integrate multiple:
 1. [LearnAI-Bootcamp for Emerging AI Developers](https://github.com/Azure/LearnAI-Bootcamp/blob/master/emergingaidev_bootcamp.md)
-    * Step-by-step instructions for building a V4 SDK bot that incorporates the Compputer Vision API, LUIS, Azure Search, and the Bing Image Search API.
+    * Step-by-step instructions for building a V4 SDK bot that incorporates the Computer Vision API, LUIS, Azure Search, and the Bing Image Search API.
 2. [Conference Buddy Bot](https://github.com/Azure/ConferenceBuddy)
     * While this sample is currently still in the V3 SDK, it's a great sample that shows how you might integrate Cognitive Services (Text Analytics, Bing Search, QnA Maker, and Video Indexer) into a bot.
 2. More samples from the BotBuilder-Samples repository